 Before buying the Pier 1 Bradding Table, I had never purchased anything from that store.
 So this was a first for me and I was slightly nervous.

-So in general, it’s held up fairly well.
+So in general, it’s held up fairly well but with some issues.
 No chipping, no scratches, no swelling, the wood is all solid.
-It looks great on a day to day basis.
+It looks okay on a day to day basis.
 I clean it with a wet rag or just Seventh Generation wipes, and then I dry it quickly with a dry dish cloth.
+Sometimes I can see the marks from where I clean it, I’m not sure why.
+It just leaves a little wash wipe on the wood.

 My kids have played with their toy cars at this table, dragged heavy plates across the wood top, etc. There are no big scratches or dents.

 Look at that pretty trestle!
 It looks great from afar.
-And honestly, when you’re up close and personal it looks pretty great too!
+But when I get up close sometimes I can see the marks from cleaning it.

 Watch my 30 second video I included to see how the table looks in “real life”!